 CASUAL GAZE’s homonym & free attitude is both a tribute to dancers across the sexuality spectrum & a send up to pop culture ridiculousness.

 Lewis started Casual Gaze in Minneapolis, MN in 2011 with the help of Steve on drums and Andrew on the boards.
 After many dance parties and DJ nights, he felt compelled to make simple, fast rock music with a good beat.
-He had a cheeky song idea that didn’t fit in with Washing Away, influenced by dance rock bands like Death from Above 1979, LCD Soundsystem, the Rapture.
-This fun dance music is signified by its buzzing, thumping groove and brash, contemporary lyrics.
+He had a cheeky song idea that didn’t fit in with Washing Away, influenced by dance rock bands.
+This energetic music is signified by its buzzing, thumping groove and brash, contemporary lyrics.
 (Read more about Casual Gaze)